 Save your work.

-As you did not change any rules in your model besides the display card images, you do not need to re-deploy your model but only need to refresh your application.
+Since you did not change any rules in your model besides the display card images, you do not need to re-deploy your model.
+You only need to refresh your application.

-Go to your Employee Tutorial application, open the user menu on the top-right corner, and then select Refresh Application.
+Go to your Employee Tutorial application, open the user menu in the top-right corner, and click Refresh Application.

-Go to the Department business view and notice that departments now have an avatar icon.
+In the navigation drawer, select the Departments business view.
+Notice that departments now have an avatar icon.

-Select the following employees by clicking on their avatar and then select Edit in the Action menu:
+Select the following employees by clicking their avatar:

 Alexis Bull